ComradDoge/DogeEU4/README.md

 Fixes
 --- Mines gives +1 building slot so you can build them on fully built provinces
---- No longer should receive naval related advisors if you do not have any ports
---- Jerusalem Trigger now works for other Jewish religion forms
+--- Jerusalem Held Trigger now works for other Jewish religion types
 --- Naval batteries attrition 3%>5%
 --- Re-added the event which makes you lose 100 prestige when you lose hegemony

 AI
 --- AI wont go sky high on developing their provinces anymore
---- AI wont form Peoples Republic of China
+--- No longer should receive naval related advisors if you do not have any ports

 [/quote]
 [/quote]